 Part 3 Evaluation Procedures and Basis of Selection: indicates how the evaluation will be conducted, the evaluation criteria that must be addressed in the bid, if applicable, and the basis of selection;

 Part 4 Resulting Contract Clauses: includes the clauses and conditions that will apply to any resulting contract.

-The Annexes include the Statement of Work, the Financial Proposal, Technical Evaluation Criteria and Certifications.
+The Annexes include the Statement of Work, the Financial Proposal, Technical Evaluation Criteria, Certifications and any other annexes.

-Summary
+2. Summary